 Throughout the year, we host various groups and individuals who come for inspiration and knowledge from the projects on our demo plot.
 They get to benefit from our successes and failures and the latest information in crop management.

 In March, we hosted several members of Window of Opportunity, a NGO from South Sudan, who were interested in learning how to graft mangoes.
 A group of 100 members from the Moyo District Farmers’ Association came in June to RAU for a day of capacity building and introduction to a new venture – watermelon tasting and growing!

 Also in June, RAU took its Ag Extension service to Muslim leaders in Kuru (a town in Yumbe District).
 Along with a day-long seminar in Agribusiness, soy bean seed was given (and, as always, Jacob passed out Christian literature – another kind of “seed”!).

 Two retreats were held in July in which a full day was dedicated to agricultural training, both in the classroom and out in the field.
-One thing that can be said about Emma as a teacher is that his passion is contagious.
-His aim is not just to give information, but to inspire his listeners – his sessions are not a mere conduit of data, but are like the lighting of one candle by another.
 As Socrates states,

 “Education is the kindling of a flame, not the filling of a vessel.”

 These have been common themes in the feedback that is received from radio listeners and visitors alike, who come to see what’s on the ground at RAU: 1) a genuine gratefulness for inspiring the community to do what they did not feel was possible and, 2) tangible results of having implemented the information.